 Nisit is the scientific co-founder of iOmx and serves as its Senior Vice-President, Research.
-Prior to joining iOmx, Nisit served as PI for a joint research project between the German Cancer Research Center and Bayer Health Care from 2014-2016.
+Prior to joining iOmx, Nisit was PI for a joint research project between the German Cancer Research Center and Bayer Health Care from 2014-2016.
 He is a research-driven entrepreneur with a strong focus on target discovery and early-stage drug development in the field of cancer immunotherapy.
 He is the lead inventor on a portfolio of patents and author of high-impact scientific publications.
 Nisit completed his undergraduate degree in Biotechnology from Vellore Institute of Technology in India and obtained his Masters degree in Biomedical Sciences from the University of Edinburgh in U.K. In 2011, he joined the laboratory of Prof. Dr. Philipp Beckhove at the German Cancer Research Center (DKFZ) in Heidelberg, Germany as a Helmholtz Scholar for his doctoral thesis on high-throughput identification of novel immune-checkpoint molecules on tumors.

-Henrijette Richter is Partner at Sofinnova Partners, Paris.
+Henrijette Richter is Managing Partner at Sofinnova Partners, Paris.
 She joined in 2014 from Novo Seeds (part of Novo A/S) where she was involved in the establishment of the group in 2007.
 While at Novo Seeds Henrijette was instrumental in the creation, financing and building of companies such as Cytoguide, Orphazyme, Avilex Pharma, EpiTherapeutics (sold to Gilead) and Lysogene.
 Henrijette is a scientist by training and started her career at Novo Nordisk conducting her PhD in the area of obesity and GH signalling.
 Before joining Sunstone Capital in 2004, Henrijette was a postdoctoral fellow at the MIT Center for Cancer Research (MA).
 Henrijette is a member of WITH (Women innovating together in Healthcare) and she is a board member of Asceneuron (CH).

 Philipp Beckhove, M.D., Ph.D., is the co-founder of iOmx Therapeutics and is currently the Director of Regensburg Center of Interventional Immunology (RCI) at University of Regensburg, Germany.
 As tumor immunologist, Philipp's scientific work focuses on translating basic immunological research into new therapies for oncology.
 Prior to joining RCI in 2015, Philipp headed the Division of Translational Immunology at the German Cancer Research Center in Heidelberg, Germany from 2011-2015.
 He specialized in internal medicine at the University of Heidelberg in 2009.
 As of 2009, Philipp also holds an adjunct Associate Professorship of Immunotherapy at the Comprehensive Cancer Center, Northwestern University, Chicago, U.S.A.